Special rules for driving in New Zealand

 - No passing lanes are not completely off-limits, they can be crossed if it is safe enough, but for overtaking you need to have 100 metres of clear road ahead at any time.

-- All children under seven years of age must use an approved child restraint appropriate for their age and size.
+- All children under seven years of age must use an approved child restraint appropriate for their age and size (that can be a booster seat for taller children).
 Children aged seven must be secured in a restraint if one is available in the vehicle.

 Source: see all the official driving rules in the Road Code